Skip to content

 Terminal window

-cargo run --bin dawn -- run examples/app.dusk
+dusk run compiler/dawn.dusk run examples/app.dusk

-dawn clones each repository into a content cache, and the dusk loader resolves git imports from there.
+Dawn clones each repository into a content cache, and the dusk loader resolves git imports from there.
 The cache root is $DAWN_CACHE, or ~/.dawn/cache when that is unset.
 The layout mirrors the import path:

 ~/.dawn/cache/